 Multi-Stage Filter

-The only thing to bear in mind with a multi-stage filter is that it won’t remove algae that covers glass, decorative features, and plants, so you’ll need to tackle that separately.
+The only thing to remember with a multi-stage filter is that it won’t remove algae that covers glass, decorative features, and plants, so you’ll need to tackle that separately.

 Manual Scraping

-And if you’re wondering how to clean algae from fish tank ornaments, you can use an algae scraper on those, too.
+If you’re wondering how to clean algae from fish tank ornaments, you can use an algae scraper.

 UV Sterilizers